fpatseas/openai-browser-chat/README.md

 # OpenAI Browser Chat Extension

-This is a browser extension that allows users to have natural language conversations with OpenAI's powerful language models.
-The extension provides a chat interface that allows users to enter prompts and receive responses in real-time, using OpenAI's API to generate contextually appropriate and engaging text.
+This browser extension allows users to engage in natural language conversations with OpenAI's powerful language models.
+The extension features a chat interface where users can input prompts and receive real-time responses, leveraging OpenAI's API to generate contextually relevant and engaging text.

-The extension is designed to be easy to use and highly customizable.
-Users can set their OpenAI API key and select their preferred language model and parameters, allowing them to fine-tune the conversation experience to their specific needs and use cases.
+Designed for ease of use and extensive customization, users can enter their OpenAI API key and select their preferred language model and parameters.
+This enables them to tailor the conversational experience to their specific needs and use cases.

+### Inspired by:
+* <a href="https://gpttools.com/comparisontool">GTP Comparison Tool by Andrew Mayne</a>
+* <a href="https://www.microsoft.com/en-us/edge/features/bing-chat">Bing Chat on Microsoft Edge</a>

+### License
+This repository is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.